Analysis | Tucker Carlson wants to convert empathy for migrants into hatred of Democrats

 The implication?
 If Democrats wanted to bolster their ranks through immigration, they are picking a risky way to go about it.
 (Particularly given the ground Trump appears to have gained among Hispanics in 2020.)

 But from the outset we showed that this claim about Democratic motivation was nonsense.
-This argument from Carlson is not about “voting rights.” it’s about using purported voting rights and Democratic nefariousness as a rationale for opposing immigration from what Carlson, with tangible disgust, described as “the Third World.”
+This argument from Carlson is not about “voting rights.”
+It’s about using purported voting rights and Democratic nefariousness as a rationale for opposing immigration from what Carlson, with tangible disgust, described as “the Third World.”

 “For Democrats, the point of immigration is not to show compassion to refugees, much less to improve our country,” Carlson said Monday. “...
 It is about power.
 More Democratic voters mean more power for Democratic politicians.”

-Carlson knows that the reality of migration — including those tens of thousand of kids showing up and seeking amnesty — actually does often trigger a sympathetic response.
+Carlson knows that the reality of migration — including those tens of thousands of kids showing up and seeking amnesty — actually does often trigger a sympathetic response.
 So he portrays his opponents as cynical opportunists despite the evidence to the contrary.

 At least one group of viewers approved: those who endorse elements of the white nationalist ideology.